GM charges up new unit to sell electric delivery vans, gear

 General Motors is forming a new business unit to tap the market for delivery vehicles and equipment powered by electricity

-DETROIT -- The market for battery-powered delivery vehicles and equipment has so much potential that General Motors is forming a new business unit to serve it.
+DETROIT -- The market for battery-powered delivery vehicles and equipment has so much potential that General Motors is forming a new business unit to serve it, a move that lifted the automaker’s stock to a multiyear high.

 The first product for the new venture called BrightDrop will be an electric-powered wheeled pallet that will take goods from the warehouse to trucks and from trucks to destinations.
 Then GM will roll out a clean electric delivery van.